LaunchSchoolKalisz/LS170/study_guide/tcp_udp.md

   - This is useful for establishing specific rules of communication (i.e. message acknowledgement and in order delivery of TCP)
 - A connectionless system relies on a single socket for all communication, does not establish dedicated communication channels, and responds to all communications individually as they arrive.
   - It does not matter from what process transmissions come, a single socket listens to all messages regardless and responds to each as it arrives.
   - This is useful because it is a) a simpler and more flexible process than a connection-oriented system and b) it reduces latency overhead because a connection does not have to be established.

+### How are connections in a connection-oriented system recognized?
+* Via a four-tuple:
+  * IP and port of sender
+  * IP and port of receiver

 ### What is Network Reliability?

 - Network Reliability ensures that a reliable communication channel is established between processes.
 - That is, that all transmitted data is received at communication end-point in the correct order.
 - Consists of 4 key elements:
-  - In-order delivery
+  - In-order delivery (sequence numbers)
-  - Error detection
+  - Error detection (checksum)
-  - Handling data loss (ensures missing data is retransmitted)
+  - Handling data loss (ensures missing data is retransmitted -> ACK)
-  - Handing duplication (ensures duplicate data is eliminated)
+  - Handing duplication (ensures duplicate data is eliminated via sequence numbers)
+  - data integrity, de-duplication, in-order delivery, and retransmission of lost data
 - Network reliability is implemented by TCP in the Transport Layer.
 - Lower level protocols are inherently unreliable, because they drop corrupted data with no protocols for replacement or retrieval.